contino/pizza-shop/README.md

 ## View The Logs

-Navigate to http://localhost:3000/dashboards and click on "Pizza Shop" / "Pizza Shop Service Logs", if you have generated some traffic then you should see some logs.
+Navigate to http://localhost:3000/dashboards, login with "admin" / "admin" and click on "Pizza Shop" / "Pizza Shop Service Logs".
+If you have generated some traffic then you should see some logs.

 ![zipkin-home](images/grafana-logs.png)

-## View Zipkin
+## View Traces in Zipkin

 Navigate to http://localhost:9411/zipkin/ and click "Run Query", if you have generated some traffic then you should see some traces.